 How to change brand perception and acquire new customers

-A school uniform and family run business in Kent have been in operation for nearly 200 years.
+A school uniform and family-run business in Kent has been in operation for nearly 200 years.
 They pride themselves on their family culture and always putting their customer first to deliver a professional, high quality, personal service.